GSSoC24/Contributor/README.md

 3️⃣ 🔎Get Project Details: Click on the project to view its details, including a video overview and the GitHub repository link.

-🚀B: Getting Started with Contribution
+## Getting Started with Contribution

 🛠️B1: Setting Up The Project